pysys-test/pysys-test/docs/pysys/UserGuide.rst

 For examples of the project configuration, including how to set plugin-specific properties that will be passed to its constructor, see :doc:`/pysys/ProjectConfiguration`.

+(Occasionally some user may wish to add their own custom writer that is not defined in the main ``pysysproject.xml`` file, and this can be achieved by putting the additional configuration into a user-specific XML file and setting its path in the environment variable ``PYSYS_PROJECT_APPEND``).

 Configuring and overriding test options
 ---------------------------------------
 PySys provides two mechanisms for specifying options such as credentials,